 So how does Jesus respond?—with compassion and sympathy, of course, but also with respect.
 He gives the man some dignity by asking his name.
 But more amazingly, he shows respect not just for this man but even for the destructive powers that consume him.
 He lets them speak, and he listens to their plea for mercy.
 He finally lets them choose their own destiny—it’s a destiny that leads to their hosts’ destruction, but that was their choice.

 Now it’s only natural to wonder why he would let these twisted powers speak at all.
 Why give them a voice?
 Why show them any respect?
 Well, the respect that moves Jesus isn’t as limited as ours.
-He’s living out of God’s respect for the world God made, and God’s respect has depths we’ll never fathom.
-God loves all of Creation, even when it’s gone astray.
-And these powers are part of that Creation.
-These conflicting powers are like a distorted mirror of the rich, diverse community that God planned for creation to be, and even at their most twisted God can still glimpse the original beauty they were meant to reflect.
+He’s living out of God’s respect for the world God called forth, and God’s respect has depths we’ll never fathom.
+God loves all of Creation.
+And these conflicting powers are part of that Creation.
+They’re like a distorted mirror of the rich, diverse community that God yearns for creation to be, and even at their most twisted God can still glimpse the original beauty they were summoned to reflect.

 So living out of God’s love and respect for the whole world, Jesus lets these powers move on, and suddenly this man called Legion finds himself at peace.
 We don’t hear any details about how it happened, but by the time a crowd shows up they find him fully clothed and in his right mind.
 And for some reason that frightens them.
 Maybe they’re just afraid of being around that much power, but we’re not told.
 The only person who isn’t afraid is this man formerly known as Legion.
 As far as he’s concerned, he could spend the rest of his life in Jesus’ limelight, but instead he’s sent to spread the news of God’s love and respect for the whole world.
 Just like us.